Xtro: Production

-Producer Mark Forstater got involved in Xtro when the director Harry Bromley Davenport came to him with a script written by him and Michel Patty.
+Producer Mark Forstater got involved in Xtro when the director Harry Bromley Davenport came to him with a script he'd written with Michel Parry.
 The two had previously met during a screening of Davenport’s directorial debut Whispers of Fear, which impressed Forstater.
-The film was financed by Ashley Productions Ltd, a subsidiary of a British investment group based in Manchester.
+The film was financed by Ashley Productions Ltd., a subsidiary of a British investment group based in Manchester.

 Forstater brought in two other writers, Robert Smith and Iain Cassie, stating that "The plot was kept intact, but the new writers went off into weird and wonderful tangents."

 The film had a six-week shooting schedule.
-Chris Hobbs, a sketch artist, helped sort out the visual concepts for the production, which originally involved a faceless rubber suit for a creature.
-This was changed to man standing with his back to the ground on his arms and legs.
+Christopher Hobbs, a sketch artist, helped sort out the visual concepts for the production, which originally involved a faceless rubber suit for a creature.
+This was changed to man on his hands and knees.
 A mime was hired to perform the strange scuttle of the walk.

 Release

 Alan Jones wrote in a July issue of Cinefantastique that Xtro was initially set to be released by New Line later in 1982.
 In December 1982, an article in Fangoria scheduled the film for release in February 1983.
 Xtro was released in March 1983 in the United Kingdom.

 When released on home video in 1983, the film was subject to a prosecution case in relation to British obscenity laws.
 Unlike many other "video nasties", as they were then called, Xtro had actually been passed uncut by the BBFC with an 18 certificate for theatrical release (with both the original and an alternate ending).
 The film even went on to reach 33rd place in the Gallup British video chart for 1983.